-In particular, we aim to address the following research questions, which are closely linked to objectives O1 and O2, in order to further our understanding:
+In particular, we aim to address the following research questions, which are closely linked to the previous objectives, in order to further our understanding:

 - RQ1.
 Is there a relationship between the level of elaboration of the number sequence and the success rate in solving the tasks with our CT-oriented didactic sequence? - RQ2.
 Are there variations in success rates between activities that utilise "counting all" and "counting on" counting strategies?